 Previous research has indicated that the compound – known as UCB0599 – may help to slow the progression of Parkinson’s.
 Now, the Orchestra Study aims to investigate its effectiveness and safety for people with the condition.

-A long-time partner of UCB, the European Parkinson’s Disease Association (EPDA) encourages people living with Parkinson’s to take part.
+A long-time partner of UCB, Parkinson’s Europe encourages people living with Parkinson’s to take part.

-“We welcome and encourage potentially disease-modifying therapies,” says Russell Patten, director general of the EPDA, “and getting involved in clinical trials is a fundamental way to help research move forward.”
+“We welcome and encourage potentially disease-modifying therapies,” says Russell Patten, director general of Parkinson’s Europe, “and getting involved in clinical trials is a fundamental way to help research move forward.”

 Would you take part in the UCB research trial?